Migrating SAP to the Cloud: Risks, Benefits, and Best Approaches

 SAP cloud offerings further multiply the competitive advantage your company can gain in terms of agility, productivity, and access to innovation:

-- Digital transformations: Big data and predictive analytics, streamlined IoT deployments, user-experience transformations, and new cloud service offerings are among the key digital transformation initiates made possible with cloud-based SAP.
-Considering that by 2023, will be generated by digitally transformed enterprises, migrating to the cloud infrastructure will only become a more pressing issue.
+- Digital transformations: Big data and predictive analytics, streamlined IoT deployments, user-experience transformations, and new cloud service offerings are among the key digital transformation initiatives made possible with cloud-based SAP.
+Considering that by 2023, 52% of global GDP will be generated by digitally transformed enterprises, migrating to the cloud infrastructure will only become a more pressing issue.
 By migrating your business-critical SAP systems to the cloud sooner, you’ll be able to leverage innovations at a faster pace.

 - Increased internal productivity: Empower your teams with access to core business data, real-time on-demand BI, and advanced analytics.
 By migrating SAP to Microsoft Azure, AWS, or Google Cloud you gain enhanced capabilities for collaboration, mobility, collaboration, and efficiency.
 Case in point: Our team recently helped a major pharmaceutical company migrate their entire SAP infrastructure and SAP data to Azure.
 After this full-scale heterogeneous migration, the company recorded a 30% increase in workforce performance and productivity, along with a 50% TCO reduction and a 60% reduction in data storage costs.